Reframing competitive employee experience

-However, the pandemic caused people to rethink their priorities and has brought organizations and people closer together.
+However, the pandemic caused people to rethink their priorities and has brought organisations and people closer together.
 The three over-arching aspects of employee experience — employee expectations, the environment and moments that occur in an employee’s journey — have not changed, but the pandemic brought new questions into focus:

 - How to make flex working work

 - How to hire, onboard and manage/coach employees with a dispersed or virtual workplace

 - How to work, collaborate and communicate in distributed or virtual networks